Minor in Autism Spectrum Disorders

 - SED SE 533 The Families of Children with Special Needs (4 cr)

 - SED SE 534 Classroom and Behavior Management (2 cr)

-- SED SE 317 Fieldwork–Autism Spectrum Disorder (2 cr) (for those seeking a minor only)
+- SED SE 317 Fieldwork in Special Education: Autism (2 cr) (for those seeking a minor only)

-- SED SE 596 Practicum (150 hours) with students with Autism Spectrum Disorder (4 cr) for those seeking a licensure in Moderate Disabilities or Severe Disabilities and MA Department of Elementary and Secondary Education Autism Spectrum Disorder Endorsement (pending approval by DESE)
+- SED SE 596 Practicum: Students with Autism Spectrum Disorder (4 cr) 150 hours for those seeking a licensure in Moderate Disabilities or Severe Disabilities and MA Department of Elementary and Secondary Education Autism Spectrum Disorder Endorsement